 What causes pregnancy loss?

 About half of early pregnancy losses are from problems with genes or chromosomes.
 But other things can also play a role.
-It is usually not caused by anything the mother did.
+It's usually not caused by anything the birth parent did.
 Things that may play a role include:

 - Abnormal embryo development

-- Hormone problems in the mother.
+- Hormone problems in the birth parent.
 These include low levels of progesterone or a thyroid problem.

-- High blood pressure or diabetes in the mother
+- High blood pressure or diabetes in the birth parent

 - Problems in the uterus.
 These include scar tissue inside the uterus, abnormally shaped uterus, or fibroids.

-- Opening of the uterus cannot stay closed during pregnancy (incompetent cervix)
+- Opening of the uterus can't stay closed during pregnancy (incompetent cervix)